Where and How to Recycle or Dispose of Christmas Trees in Massachusetts after Christmas

 number of trees to 1 per household.
 There is no need

 Phone: (413) 322-5510.
 Curbside pick-up during the first two

 weeks of January; Your Christmas Tree will be picked up at

-curbside sometime during the first two weeks of January.
+curbside sometime during the first three weeks of January.
 The

 trees will be collected on your trash day.
 Your Christmas Tree